OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/5 October 2001.md

 ---

-## Afterlife & Soul Topics

-- No direct discussion in this session.

----

 ## Cosmic Structure & Densities

 - Reference to Lorentz transformation using integers suggests space-time is like a **grid or lattice**:
     - "Indeed it is."

----

-## Earth Changes & Environmental Events

-- No content under this topic in this session.

 ---